How To Prevent Epoxy Flooring From Peeling Or Delaminating

-This issue can be resolved by thoroughly inspecting the prime or seal coat for any voids or pinholes before applying your finish coat.
+This issue can be resolved by having an epoxy flooring contractor thoroughly inspecting the prime or seal coat for any voids or pinholes before applying your finish coat.
 If any bubbles or pinholes are found the seal coat can be reapplied.

 Additional Issues That May Arise

 Sometimes you might find lumps or debris in the epoxy system.
-This typically occurs as a result of improper cleaning or vacuuming before application.
+This typically occurs with different commercial epoxy flooring types as a result of improper cleaning or vacuuming before application.
 The remedy to this issue requires re-sanding and reapplication of the topcoat.